DriverCity/SPARK/src/cloud/README.md

 3. Install required Python packages listed in `requirements.txt` to the environment with `pip install -r requirements.txt`
 4. Install the Google Cloud Engine utilities according to the [*Before you begin* instructions in *Python Quickstart for Flexible Environment*](https://cloud.google.com/python/getting-started/hello-world)
 5. Install the Google App Engine SDK for Python according to the [*Download the SDK for App Engine* instructions](https://cloud.google.com/appengine/docs/python/download)
-   - In case you get the error : *You cannot perform this action because this Cloud SDK installation is managed by an external package manager.
-If you would like to get the latest version, please see our main download page at* , go to page and install from there -> https://cloud.google.com/sdk/docs/quickstart-linux
+   - In case you get the following error: *You cannot perform this action because this Cloud SDK installation is managed by an external package manager.
+If you would like to get the latest version, please see our main download page at*, you may try installing the SDK directly from here: https://cloud.google.com/sdk/docs/quickstart-linux.

 6. Create file `pyrebase_config.json`
   - `pyrebase_config.json` should be of format: